r8w/r8w/docs/books/books.md

 # Books

 This section deals with books, and the scope is limited to the names.
 It's more of a library.
 Nothing is opinionated here.
-There's no garbage can be found in any of the sub-sections.
-I've avoided what didn't or doesn't interests me.

-I'm not an avid reader, but I like the idea of having some reading.
-I dislike the term "bibliophile".
+I'm not an avid reader, but I like the idea of having something read.
+This place is an archive of books that I have encountered/will encounter that match my area of interest which is usually undecided.